More American farmers are filing for bankruptcy. Here’s why

 Row crops are only one part of the farm economy, though.
 The livestock industry has been a bright spot, as a historically low U.S. cattle herd has led to strong prices for some livestock producers.

-“So for those operations that have cattle available to sell, profit margins have been quite exceptional,” said Nate Kauffman, executive director of the Center for Agriculture and the Economy at the Federal Reserve Bank of Kansas City.
+“So for those operations that have cattle available to sell, profit margins have been quite exceptional,” said Nate Kauffman, executive director of the Center for Agriculture and the Economy at the Federal Reserve Bank of Kansas City, earlier this month.

 That economic strength among livestock producers has helped offset some of the losses crops incurred, Kauffman said.

-Even still, the U.S. Department of Agriculture estimates that farm-sector debt could increase by more than 5% to reach $624.7 billion this year.
+Even still, the U.S. Department of Agriculture estimates that farm-sector debt could increase by more than 5 percent to reach $624.7 billion this year.

 A tale of two states